kredati/cin301y22/syllabus.md

 * articulating motivations for written and spoken communication about course material.

 ### Course materials
-There are three required books for CIN301, all of which I have ordered into the U of T bookstore:
+There are two required books for CIN301, both of which we will read in Winter term, and both of which will be available to purchase at the U of T bookstore at the beginning of winter term:
-* Geoffrey Nowell-Smith, _The Oxford History of World Cinema_
 * Stanley Cavell, _The World Viewed_
 * Lucas Hilderbrand, _Paris is Burning: A Queer Film Classic_

-Both the Nowell-Smith and the Hilderbrand are available as e-books through the University of Toronto Library.
-Please note that you nevertheless **must** have the texts with you in class.

 The remainder of the readings will be available through our Quercus site.
 Most of these are through the library e-reserves; some of them are in the `Files > Additional Readings` section of the Quercus site.
 The schedule has direct links to the readings as an aid, but if you are not already logged into Quercus and the Library e-reserves site, the links will not work.
 If you are having difficulty accessing readings through the course links, you will need to navigate to the readings directly through Quercus.